chessmasterhong/impact-atmosphere/README.md

-# Impact Day/Night Cycle Plugin
+# Impact Day/Night and Seasonal Cycle Plugin

-A plugin for the Impact game engine that simulates a day/night system and season system based on configurable date, time, and geographical coordinates.
+A plugin for the [Impact game engine](http://impactjs.com) that simulates day/night cycles and seasonal cycles based on configurable date, time, and geographical coordinates.

 ## Features